 It can leave a parent wondering how to be a positive parent during this busy and overwhelming time of year.

-These stressful times quickly send us into our emotion brain, which makes staying on track with a mindful positive parenting much more difficult.
+This stressed living state can quickly send us into our emotion brain, which makes staying on track with mindful positive parenting much more difficult.
 If a daunting to-do list already has you wanting to run and hide in the bathroom while tearing into the St. Nick candy, these 5 tips will help guide you toward more holiday joy and less holiday stress (and no judgment here- go nuts with the red and green M&M’s!).

-Here are few straightforward tips on how to reduce holiday stress so you can be the mindful parent you want to be in the midst of this busy time of year.
+Here are few straightforward positive parenting techniques on how to reduce holiday stress so you can be the mindful parent you want to be in the midst of this busy time of year.